lsst-dm/dmtn-020/index.rst

 It is not required to break all epics down into stories before the cycle
 begins: it may be more appropriate to first schedule a few exploratory stories and use them to inform the development of the rest of the epic.
-However, it is required that all stories which will be :ref:`worked in an upcoming sprint
-<sec-sprinting>` are defined before the sprint starts.
+However, do break epics down to describe the stories which will be :ref:`worked in an upcoming sprint <sec-sprinting>` before the sprint starts.
+When doing so, you may wish to leave some spare time to handle :ref:`emergent work <sec-bugs>`.

 Note that there is no relationship enforced between the SP total estimated for the epic and the sum of the SPs of its constituent stories.
 It is therefore